Living with Lions

 LION POISONING -- AN URGENT ISSUE

-The most urgent threat to lions today is the widespread use of poison to kill them in retaliation for depredation on livestock.
+The most urgent threat to lions today is the widespread use of poison in retaliation for depredation on livestock.

-When lions or hyenas kill a cow, they eat part of it and come back the next night to finish the carcass.
-Livestock owners have learned that a universally available agricultural pesticide carbofuran (marketed as Furadan) is lethal to predators – they need only sprinkle a few cents worth of carbofuran on the carcass and any mammal or bird which feeds on it will die.
+When lions or hyenas kill a large animal like a cow, they eat part of it and return the next night to finish the carcass.
+Livestock owners have learned that the universally available agricultural pesticide carbofuran (marketed as Furadan) is lethal to predators – they need only sprinkle a few cents worth of carbofuran on the carcass and any mammal or bird which feeds on it will die.

 Cow killed by lions

-LWL has evidence of over 60 lions poisoned in just our Laikipia and Kilimanjaro study areas, sometimes whole prides at once.
-These are a small fraction of the predators actually killed by poison, because in the vast expanse of African rangelands, relatively few come to the attention of researchers or the authorities.
+LWL has evidence of over 50 lions poisoned in just our Laikipia study area, and at least 68 in our Kilimanjaro study area since 2001, sometimes whole prides at once.
+These are a small fraction of the predators actually killed by poison, because in the vast expanse of African rangelands, relatively few come to the attention of researchers or authorities.

 Poisoned lion

 We frequently learn of a poisoning when we find one of our collared lions dead, such as this one on the left.
-The animals are often found next to a poisoned livestock carcass.
+The animals are invariably found next to a poisoned livestock carcass.

 Although poisoned predators are rarely found by conservationists, a more visible effect of predator poisoning is the disappearance of vultures and some species of eagles from the skies of Kenya.
-These also feed on poison-laced livestock carcasses or the bodies of dead lions and hyenas and are also killed, sometimes dozens at a time.
+These also feed on poison-laced livestock carcasses or the bodies of dead predators, and are also killed in large numbers.

-Some vulture species have become nearly extinct in Kenya and others are severely reduced.
-Elsewhere, carbofuran is also reported to be used for poisoning fish for human consumption, and crocodiles for their skins.
+Some vulture species have become nearly extinct in Kenya and others have been severely reduced.
+Elsewhere, carbofuran is used for poisoning fish and waterfowl for human consumption, and crocodiles for their skins.
+In Kenya, you can find the natural components that are part of generic cialis and read more about this on this website.

 Poisoned vultlure